Selling a Property

 Due to the complexity of the conveyancing process, it is not always possible to quote an exact figure.
 Please note the following are examples and subject to change and do not include the sale of flats/apartments, and properties with shared ownership:

-On sale of properties up to £300,000.00, our standard legal fees start from £800 inclusive of VAT.
+On sale of properties up to £300,000.00, we estimate our standard legal fees to be £1,000 inclusive of

-On sale of properties above £300,000.00, our standard legal fees start from £850 inclusive of VAT.
+On sale of properties above £300,000.00, we estimate our standard legal fees to be £1,100 inclusive of VAT.

-These fees cover our operating costs as well as Land Registry documents, contracts, requesting redemption fees, redemption of an existing mortgage and 2 anti-money laundering (AML) searches.
+These fees cover our operating costs as well as inital Land Registry documents, contracts, requesting redemption fees, redemption of an existing mortgage and 2 anti-money laundering (AML) searches.

-Please note there will be an additional Telegraphic Transfer fees of £16.00 per additional mortgage/charge registered on the property.
+Please note there will be an additional Telegraphic Transfer fees of £20.00 per additional mortgage/charge registered on the property.
 A Telegraphic Transfer fee is a banking cost incurred for transferring funds.

 Please note that there may be other additional charges if any second mortgages/loans, cautions or other matters are registered against your property, if a Deed of Variation is required (for leasehold property) or if the purchase of the freehold is required (leasehold property), or if any indemnity policies are required, or if we need to deal with Target (Homes & Communities Agency).
 We will inform you if any unforeseen extra work becomes necessary i.e. due to unexpected difficulties or if your requirements or the circumstances change significantly during the matter.
 We will also inform you in writing of the estimated cost of the extra work before incurring extra costs.

-On sale of properties above £300,000.00 there may be additional costs applicable.
+On sale of properties above £300,000.00, there may be additional costs applicable.

 Explaining the sale process: